VonHeikemen/zdirs-js/README.md

 Currently the first argument to `shell-jump` can be either "fish" or "posix".
 They will show you the `z` function implemented in those "languages".

 In theory `zi` can be used in any shell that allows for the user to define their own functions.
 The only thing you need to do is call the `cd` command (or the equivalent) with the result of `zi query`.
 For example in bash you could do something like this.

+The default implementions of `z` use `zi query` to choose the mark, this can be a bit slow (like 500 miliseconds or so), if you wish to make it faster you'll have to export your marks into a json file and use an alternate `z` implementation.
+Currently the `shell-jump` commands offers a couple of alternatives, one that uses `awk` and another that uses `jq`.
+Run `zi help shell-jump` for more information.

+If you wish to discuss more alternatives you can do it [here](https://github.com/VonHeikemen/zdirs-js/discussions/2).

 ```sh
 z () {